Oncorporation/MWO-SyncDrop/README.md

 Python somewhere else.

 Then you can simply click on "Import Script" and select the downloaded zip-file.
-This will install the script, and you're done.
+This will install the script, , right click the script and "Insert API Key" and you're done.

+If you want to use the optional overlay, connect your OBS as a browser source to Index.html

 ## Usage
 ### Commandline Syntax